The ISLA Experience: Ross Monroe

 What interested you most about ISLA?

 I am most interested in seeing how big ISLA can become.
-Lifeguards and their services are needed everywhere around the world, and drowning is such an enormous issue that can be overseen globally.
+Lifeguards and their services are needed everywhere around the world, and drowning is such an enormous issue that has be overseen globally.

 What will you be doing with ISLA?